mzrinsky/docker-sshd-bbt/README.md

 # SSHD

-Minimal Alpine Linux Docker image with `sshd` exposed and `rsync` installed.
-The image is available on quay.io `quay.io/panubo/sshd` and AWS ECR Public `public.ecr.aws/panubo/sshd`.
+Minimal Alpine Linux Docker image with `sshd` exposed and `rsync` installed. ~~The image is available on quay.io `quay.io/panubo/sshd` and AWS ECR Public `public.ecr.aws/panubo/sshd`~~.

+*This is a forked version that includes find, tar, gzip, and pigz used for testing BBT.

 ## Environment Options